JacobPulk/art/README.md

 <br>

 The other settings represent your requirements for new **themes** (and, indirectly, for new **schemes** - for which the program must be able to find an acceptable **theme**).
 As the program searches through new (randomly generated) **themes**, for each one these measures will be estimated.
 The search ends and a **theme** is presented when one is found that meets your requirements.
-The more restrictive the requirements are, the longer the search will take; a search may never end (but any requirements at all similar to the default settings should yield results quickly).
+Obviously, the more restrictive the requirements are, the longer the search will take.

+For a given set of requirements, some schemes may be easy to find themes meeting them, and some schemes may be difficult or impossible.
+As an analogy, one car make might routinely produce models that produce cars that can exceed 200mph, another make might rarely produce models that produce such cars, and a third make might not be able to at all.
+Thus, the program's search for one new scheme (for example, with a `??` command) may involve many attempts at possible new schemes; for each a number of themes will be tried and it will be given up on if they all fail.
+The same method is applied to the `!!` command to find a single new theme for a random already-saved scheme.
+It would be unreasonable to expect your set requirements to be meetable by all saved schemes, so the search will periodically move on between random schemes to investigate.

 <br>